AlexanderVaraksa/demo_ui_tests/README.md

 Reporting is implemented with Allure services.

-Allure Report can be opened from Jenkins, see screenshot below.
+Allure Report can be opened from Jenkins, see the screenshot above.
 It displays charts, test executions details, different kinds of attachments (screenshots, logs, video, page html)

 <img src="readme_images/bookstore_allure_1.png"/>&nbsp;